 Covered patios protect you from the sun and are furnished with canvas directors' chairs and painted metal tables.

 One of the highlights of Elies are afternoons spent at its restaurant.
 The setting is delightful - prettily painted tables shaded by olive trees, geraniums spilling from pots; and as for the food, it is the very best we have sampled in the area.
 Wild greens, grilled meats and fish with aromatic herbs: it is fresh, flavoursome and liberally infused with the oils of Kalamata.
 Sadly it currently isn't open for dinner, but for flavourful, filling lunches look no further.

 There's also a boho-chic bar for cocktails and espressos, and a winter dining room with high rafters.

-As for dining out, you're spoiled for choice in Kardamyli, 10-15 mins' gentle walk away: beachfront Gialos is the nearest (and recommended), Kiki's has authentic home fare, while Lela's boasts an unrivalled seaside setting.
+As for dining out come dinner time, you're spoiled for choice in Kardamyli, 10-15 mins' gentle walk away: beachfront Gialos is the nearest (and recommended), Kiki's has authentic home fare, while Lela's boasts an unrivalled seaside setting.

 You'll find a couple of small but well-stocked supermarkets at the entrance to Kardamyli, plus a butcher and a baker in the village, and several roving fishmonger vans.